fahimjason/natours/README.md

 This repo contains starter files and the finished project files for all the project.

+Use starter code to start each section, and **final code to compare it with your own code whenever something doesn't work**!

 👇 **_Please read the following Frequently Asked Questions (FAQ) carefully before starting the codes** 👇

 ## FAQ